space-concordia-robotics/robotics-prototype/robot/rover/README.md

 # Rover
 The code running on the rover

+## config
+This folder contains some configuration stuff for the Odroid and a sample .bash_aliases file for it as well.
+See the README inside the folder for more info.

-## ArmDriverUnit (ADU)
+## Arm
-### Code Structure
+### Classes

-The Teensy code for the ADU is abstracted into classes to aid in code modularity.
-Currently there is the RobotMotor class with the DcMotor, StepperMotor and ServoMotor subclasses.
+The Teensy code for the Arm is abstracted into classes to aid in code modularity.
+Currently there is the RobotMotor class with the DcMotor, StepperMotor (not used anymore) and ServoMotor subclasses.
 There are also the PidController and Parser classes, and pinSetup which is not a class but is separated into its own .cpp and .h files.
 In the future, these classes could be turned into Arduino libraries.
 At the very least, a similar structure can be used on the rover Teensy.

+### Header files

+Includes.h holds many of the macros and include directives so that the code in Arm.ino is less bloated Vsense.h holds battery voltage sensing functionality Notes.h and Ideas.h hold sample code and ideas for future improvements.

 ### Hardware and Wiring

-The current iteration of the rover arm has m1 and m2 being DC motors, m3 and m4 being stepper motors, and m5 and m6 being continuous rotation servos.
-Currently the DC motors are driven with Cytron drivers, the stepper motors with A4988 or DRV8825 drivers, and the servos do not need external drivers.
+The current iteration of the rover arm has m1 to m4 being DC motors and m5 and m6 being continuous rotation servos.
+Currently the DC motors are driven with Cytron drivers and the servos do not need external drivers.
+The DC motors have quadrature encoders.
+There are also 10 limit switches for m1 to m4 as well as m6.

+#### Wiring While Connected to Rover
+On the rover, there is a dedicated PCB that the Teensy plugs into.
+There are 5 cables which connect the arm to the electronics bay and therefore to the arm PCB: one for power to the 4 DC motors, two for the DC motor encoders, one for the two servos, and one for all the limit switches.

+#### Wiring While NOT Connected to Rover (OLD)
-For prototyping purposes: there is a .docx file in `/robot/rover/ArmDriverUnit` which shows wiring diagrams for the different drivers and steppers.
+For prototyping purposes: there is a .docx file in `/robot/rover/Arm` which shows wiring diagrams for the different drivers and steppers FROM A PREVIOUS DESIGN ITERATION.
 Note that in all cases but the servos, the power supply ground and the logic-level ground are independent.
 In the case of the servos, the ground will be isolated in the final design, but for testing purposes it can share a common ground.
 The 8-wire stepper motor coils are in series configuration.

 In short, the Teensy is connected to the drivers (and the servos).
 The drivers (and the servos) are powered by power supplies (7.4V for the servos, 12V for the DC motors and steppers) and connect to the motors (aside from the servos).

-On the rover, there will be a dedicated board with (probably) a d-sub connector that the Teensy plugs into.
-A cable plugged into the d-sub connector will branch out and connect to the respective motors and driver circuits.

 ### Doxygen
 This folder contains files related to the Doxygen auto-generated documentation.
 "Doxyfile" is what my laptop uses to generate the documentation, including where on my laptop to place it.
 "index.html - Shortcut" links to the most recently generated documentation on my laptop.
 "ArmDriverUnit- Main Page" is a link to the most recently uploaded version of the documentation to my personal ENCS website.

-### Odroid
-This folder contains preliminary code to be run on the Odroid which will communicate with the arm Teensy.

 ### Examples
 This folder contains example sketches for using the classes built in ArmDriverUnit.
 In the future, once the classes are turned into actual libraries, these sketches will come with the library.